BryanImaralu/2020_5bi_team2_Imaralu/docs/software_requirements_specification.md

 ## 2.4 Software Interface
 -	Notepad++ is a text editor and source code editor and provides an environment for developing HTML, jsp, JavaScript many other editing purposes.
--Coding done in java so required JDK 8.0 and above for run java programs.
+- Coding done in java so required JDK 8.0 and above for run java programs.
 Operating system (such as window 7, 8, xp, Linux etc).

 ## 2.5 Mandated Constraints
 - The application does not by any means open the web browser.
 If user wishes to open the web browser he must open it externally.